 All students who are undertaking projects in literature and language may apply, regardless of your major, class year, or whether you’re a Murphy Scholar.
-You must be in good academic standing and free of current disciplinary sanctions.
-Your student account with Hendrix College must be in good standing before you can receive foundation funding.
-If you have questions about whether your account is in good standing, please contact the
+Before you can receive foundation funding you must be in good academic standing and free of current disciplinary sanctions, and your student account with Hendrix College must be in good standing.
+If you have questions about your fiscal status, please contact the

-Faculty may also apply for support of literary or language-related projects that involve Hendrix students.
+Faculty and staff may also apply for support of literary or language-related projects that involve Hendrix students.
 The same deadlines and budgetary policies apply.
-Faculty members should use the Faculty-Led Study-Travel or Faculty-Led Campus Projects proposal forms.
+Faculty and staff members should use the Faculty-Led Study-Travel or Faculty-Led Campus Projects proposal forms.

 Hendrix-Murphy Projects and Odyssey Credit

-Projects that involve literature and language should be proposed through Hendrix-Murphy, regardless of whether you are seeking Odyssey credit for them.
+All projects that focus on literature and language should be proposed through Hendrix-Murphy, regardless of whether you are seeking Odyssey credit for them.
 The proposal form includes a section where you can declare your intent to seek Odyssey credit.
 Hendrix-Murphy works closely with Odyssey and will send all Odyssey credit–seeking proposals along the appropriate channels for the Odyssey credit decision.

 Steps in the Funding Process

-- Seek help!
+Seek help!
 As you work on the proposal, you are welcome to visit the Hendrix-Murphy Foundation Office for advice and suggestions.
+Don't feel that you have to have a polished draft in order to consult with us; in fact, we encourage you to run your preliminary ideas by us, so we can suggest adjustments early on, before you get too far down the road.
 Allow plenty of time to draft, revise, and polish your proposal and to consult with your project supervisor.
 Ideally, you should meet with your supervisor at least two weeks before the deadline to discuss your draft proposal.
-Then you’ll have ample time to make changes and give your supervisor a final version to review before he or she signs.
+Then you’ll have ample time to make changes before giving your supervisor a final version to sign.

 - October 1 for winter and spring projects;